andrelassalvia/appRentalCars/README.md

 # About this Repo

-This repository is part of online study material aimed at learning how to learn in practice how to implement Apis Web Services Rest.
-To do it, the project is a simple Rental Cars App.
-We will have as study the following topics:
+This repository is part of the online study material that aims to learn in practice how to implement Apis Web Services Rest.
+For this, the project is a simple Car Rental App.
+We will study the following topics:

 -   Models, Controllers and Migrations,
 -   Route::apiResource,
+-   CRUD,
+-   Model Injection and Type Hinting,